-In 2020, ALCO transferred all of its shares in SLDC, representing 98.5% ownership over SLDC, to KHI.
-Then in June 2020, ALCO sold 5 million common shares in KHI with total par value of £5.0 million, representing 40% ownership over KHI, to MEC for £275.0 million (see Note 15).
+In 2020, ALCO transferred all of its shares in SLDC, representing 98% ownership over SLDC, to KHI.
+In June 2020, ALCO sold 5 million common shares in KHI with a total par value of ₱5.0 million, representing 40% ownership over KHI, to MEC for ₱275.0 million.
 The transfer of KHI's shares decreased the effective ownership of ALCO over SLDC from 98% to 59%.

 In 2019, the Parent Company subscribed to 100% shares of Bhavana, Bhavya and PLI.
 In December 2021, the Parent Company sold, transferred and conveyed 10.0 million common shares each of Bhavana and Bhavya representing 40% ownership and voting rights, as well as the Parent Company's shareholder advances, to Narra Properties Investment PTE.
-LTD (Narra), a corporation duly organized and existing under the laws of Singapore (see Note 15).
+LTD (Narra), a corporation duly organized and existing under the laws of Singapore (see note 15).

-Also in December 2021, the Parent Company purchased 214,351 common and 118,982 preferred shares representing 40% of the ownership and voting rights of CLLC for ₱113.2 million from Rock and Salt B.V.
-(RSBV) resulting to 100% ownership in CLLC (see Note 15).
+In December 2021, the Parent Company purchased 214,351 common shares and 118,982 preferred shares representing 40% of the ownership and voting rights of CLLC for ₱113.2 million from Rock and Salt B.V.
+(RSBV) resulting to 100% ownership in CLLC (see note 15).